flaviut/nim-by-example/content/content/seqs.md

 ## Immutability

-While sequences are dynamiclly allocated, they are still immutable.
+While sequences are dynamically allocated, they are still immutable.

 ``` nimrod
 let a = @[1, 2, 3]